abonello/project_5/README.md

 #### Typography

-The font Montserrat is used as the main font for this app.
-The font Merienda is used for the Logo.
+The font **Roboto** is used as the main font for this app.

+The font **Coiny** is used for the Logo.

+The font **Acme** is used for Headings.
+Acme and Coiny are combined to produce the Main title on the home page.

+ Variations on the Roboto font are achieved by using letter spacing and a variety of font weights and sizes.
+This helps break text and help create patterns that guide the eye where there are repeated sections, example the features and bugs tab with comments.
+This becomes more obvious when there are multiple comments.

+The colors are derived from the natural color of ripe corn (gold-like color) and a complementary color (Blues).

 ## WIREFRAMES
 * [Back to TOP](#uniquecorn-issue-tracker)